DataDog/rum-react-integration-examples/src/Router/README.md

 3. Include this package in your project. (`yarn add https://github.com/DataDog/rum-react-integration`).
 4. Replace all the occurences of `<Route />` with `<RumRoute />`.

+**Note**: Without the change, existing react-router `<Route />` components do not trigger a new RUM view.
+Resources, actions and errors are still collected and attributed to the active RUM view.

 ## Importing the package
 Import this package with the following command:
 ```javascript